Here is what you need to get started with Xsemble.

 The installation is easy.
 In addition to extracting the binaries, make sure that the bin folder is included in your PATH environment variable, and set the JAVA_HOME environment variable to point to the path of where you extracted the release.

 Xsemble supports creation of Java based web applications.
-For building a web application, you will need gradle.
+For this, you need a build tool named gradle.
 Download latest version of gradle and configure it as per the instructions on the same page.

 Extract the downloaded Xsemble distribution archive in a folder.
 We shall call this folder the Xsemble Home.